Chanty

 Let’s say your monthly fee is $50 and your need at least $10K to break even and continue running your business.

-Simple math tells us that you’ll need a minimum of 200 paying clients, which means you must attract from 10K to 20K free users in order to convert enough of that group into income generators.
+Simple math tells us that you’ll need a minimum of 200 paying clients, which means you must attract from 10K to 20K free users to convert enough of that group into income generators.

 And we are not even talking about profit here!

-Additionally, these 20K free users require lots of resources such as customer support, storage space and so on.
+Additionally, these 20K free users require lots of resources such as customer support, storage space, and so on.

 Finally, don’t forget to prioritize the feedback you receive from the paying customers.
 Your freemium users’ wish list may guide your product in a wrong direction.